View Stage Recordings & Presentations

 He lives in New York City with his wife and three children.

-Jonathan sits on the Advisory Board for Ras Al Khaimah Tourism Development Authority and is a Trustee of Future Talent, a charity that provides financial support to gifted young musicians in need of financial assistance to pursue their dreams and talent.
+He also sits on the Advisory Board for RAK TDA, a member of WiH and is a Trustee of Future Talent, a charity that provides financial support to gifted young musicians.

 After having lived and worked in 10 cities, Zoe Wu joined Horwath HTL Hong Kong office in 2004 and subsequently moved to Shanghai in 2007 and founded its Shanghai office.
 As a member of the Executive Director at Horwath HTL, Ms. Wu has over 25 years of hospitality industry experience from the US, Canada, Taiwan, Hong Kong and China.
 Ms. Wu worked on numerous feasibility studies, market research, financial forecasts, cash flow analysis, and destination master planning projects in both the hotel and food & beverage industries in China, Thailand, Taiwan and Vietnam.
 Ms. Wu is also active in management contract negotiations, corporate strategic planning, as well as operational review and asset management.
 Prior to joining HHTL, Ms. Wu was responsible for the regional education and training for Pan Pacific Hotels and Resorts in North America, and Grand Hyatt Taipei in the preceding years.
 Ms. Wu also spent two years with a startup analytics company in Washington DC as a Marketing Consultant specializing in hotel database analysis.